louremipsum/louremipsum/README.md

 Hey, I'm Vinayak aka louremipsum

-I'm a Frontend Developer and UI/UX designer who loves learning new things and coding in general with a passion for problem-solving and pattern spotting.
+I'm a software developer who loves building new things, including stuff apart from the front end.
-You can talk to me about coding, anime/manga/manhua, philosophy or any other random shi-(lol).
+You can talk to me about coding, anime/manga/manhua/manhwa, philosophy, movies or any other random shi-(lol).

 ## 🔭 Things I have done
+- [Learn Terminal](https://github.com/louremipsum/learnterminal) :: LearnTerminal is a web-based application that allows users to learn and practice terminal commands in a safe sandbox environment.
+This project is built with Next.js for the frontend, Express for the backend, and Docker to create isolated environments for each user session.
+- [CheckEmails](https://github.com/louremipsum/checkemails) :: Check.Email is an application that classifies emails using AI.
+It leverages the power of Supabase for authentication services and Google's Gmail API for email interactions.
 - [Qriosity](https://github.com/louremipsum/qriosity) :: Build Temporary QRs with Dynamic Content and Controls so you can change them even after distribution using AWS(API Gateway, Lambda, DynamoDB, IAM, Cloudwatch) and NextJS 14.
 - [Virgil](https://github.com/louremipsum/Virgil) :: A minimal search engine implementation
 Made with ReactJS(+Mantine+React-Router), Python, MongoDB and Redis with a custom Wikipedia Spider